mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ##### Now that you know what's up, run the notebook

-### Issues with our code:
+## Issues with our code:

-Any issues regarding notebook running failure or our code, feel free to add an issue.
-Not that we'll respond to them, but add them nonetheless ;)
+Any issues regarding notebook running failure or our code, feel free to add an issue to this github repo :)